Light

 }

-We’re using the coalescing equality operator ?= which returns false even if one of its arguments is an empty set.
+We’re using the coalescing equality operator ?= because it returns false even if one of its arguments is an empty set.

 • access policy: The keyword used to declare a policy inside an object type.

-• author_has_full_access: The name of this policy; could be any string.
+• author_has_full_access and author_has_read_access: The names of these policies; could be any string.

 • allow: The kind of policy; could be allow or deny

-• all: The set of operations being allowed/denied; a comma-separated list of the following: all, select, insert, delete, update, update read, update write.
+• all: The set of operations being allowed/denied; a comma-separated list of any number of the following: all, select, insert, delete, update, update read, and update write.

 • using (<expr>): A boolean expression.
 Think of this as a filter expression that defines the set of objects to which the policy applies.